aye-ron98/UserGuide/docs/pages/setup.md

     git init
     ```

+    The `git init` command tells git to turn the current directory open in the terminal window into a GitHub repository.
+Successful completion will be followed by a completion message in the terminal window.

 Congratulations!
 You have just set a new repo up to you GitHub!

 ## Adding Files to your project